 Portability

-Containers encapsulate all the dependencies and libraries an application requires, making it easy to move applications across different environments, from development laptops to test servers and production clusters.
-This portability promotes consistency and reduces the "it works on my machine" problem.
+Containers encapsulate all the dependencies and libraries an application requires, making it easy to move applications across different environments, from development laptops to test servers and cloud platforms.
+This is a key aspect of devops and ci/cd.

 Legacy Application Modernization

 Legacy applications can be "containerized" to extend their lifecycle and make them more manageable.
-Containers help isolate and package older applications, making them easier to maintain and migrate.
+Containers help isolate and package older applications, making them easier to maintain and migrate to cloud-native environments.

 Cloud-Native Development

-Containerization is a cornerstone of cloud-native development, where applications are designed to take full advantage of our cloud platform.
+Containerization is a cornerstone of cloud-native development, where applications are designed to take full advantage of cloud platforms.
 Containers enable cloud-native principles like elasticity, resilience, and rapid deployment.

 Development and Testing